Disability housing advocacy service

 Who can use the service?

-People with disability who live in any type of SDA in NSW.
-SDA includes units, group homes and large residential centres.
+People with disability who live in any type of SDA, SIL Home, or Group Home in New South Wales.

 Who funds this pilot project?

-This pilot project is funded by the NSW Department of Families and Community Services (FACS).
+This pilot project is funded by the NSW Department of Communities and Justice (DCJ).

 Why do we need this service?

-We want to make sure that everyone living in SDA knows about their rights.
+We want to make sure that everyone living in SDAs, SIL Homes, and Group Homes knows about their rights.
 This includes where to go when they have an issue or concern with their accommodation provider.